Tri-Valley-Blockchain/blockchain-playground/README.md

 ## Pre Requisites

-Download and Install Virtualbox from : https://www.virtualbox.org/wiki/Downloads.
+Mac OS / Windows or Linux machine with at least 2GB of RAM Download and Install Virtualbox from : https://www.virtualbox.org/wiki/Downloads.
 You can check the version of VirtualBox and Vagrant to ensure everything is installed correctly.

 ~~~shell